MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/stacked-views.md

 ---
-title: "Working with Stacked View"
+title: "Working with tvOS Stacked Views in Xamarin"
-description: "This article covers designing and working with Stacked View inside of a Xamarin.tvOS app." ms.prod: xamarin ms.assetid: 00B07F85-F30B-4DD4-8664-A61D0A1CDB0E ms.technology: xamarin-ios
+description: "This document describes how to worked with tvOS stacked views in an app built with Xamarin.
+It provides a high-level overview of stacked views and discusses Auto Layout, positioning and sizing a stacked view, common uses, integration with Storyboards, and more." ms.prod: xamarin ms.assetid: 00B07F85-F30B-4DD4-8664-A61D0A1CDB0E ms.technology: xamarin-ios